-Office of Policy and External Affairs: Geographical Indications
+Office of Policy and International Affairs: Geographical Indications

 Geographical indications are indications that identify a good as originating in the territory of a Member, or a region or locality in that territory, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographic origin.
 Examples of geographical indications from the United States include: "FLORIDA" for oranges; "IDAHO" for potatoes; "VIDALIA" for onions; and "WASHINGTON STATE" for apples.
 Geographical indications are valuable to producers for the same reason that trademarks are valuable.
 Geographical indications serve the same functions as trademarks, because like trademarks they are: